creditdatamw/zerocell/README.md

 classes to read records from Excel without Runtime reflection which makes the code amenable to better auditing and customization.

-In order to use the functionality you will first need to add the dependency to your POM.
-This adds a compile-time annotation processor which generates the implementation classes.
+In order to use the functionality you will _need_ to add the `zerocell-processor` dependency to your POM.
+This adds a compile-time annotation processor which generates the classes:

 ```xml
 <dependency>